top of page

 • Cool colors (blue, green, purple) promote trust, calm, and reflection.

-Real-world example:
+Real-world examples:

 • A red discount tag may trigger a faster response because it creates urgency.